-Compared to the Offset Tracking approach that yields at best an accuracy of some tens of centimetres, DInSAR has the ability to estimate ground displacements with an accuracy better than a centimetre.
+Compared to the Offset Tracking approach that yields at best an accuracy of some tens of centimetres, InSAR has the ability to estimate ground displacements with an accuracy better than a centimetre.
 However, InSAR performance for measuring ice motion is limited by a number of factors.
 The main limitations are:

 - Ionosphere: at high latitude, the total electron content (TEC) of the ionosphere is very likely to vary (both in space and time) between two acquisitions.
 Different TEC introduce a phase delay related to the path travelled through ionosphere, which can bias or mask the ice motion signal. - Change in snow conditions: if snow surface undergoes change such as melting or snowfall, the change in the surface state can cause decorrelation.
-For this reason, DInSAR shows better performance during the wintertime, during which snow conditions are more stable. - Fast-moving areas: large displacements cause aliasing or decorrelation in interferograms.
-For this reason, fast-moving ice areas cannot be efficiently covered by Sentinel-1 data with 6-day revisit time.
+For this reason, InSAR shows better performance during the wintertime, during which snow conditions are more stable. - Fast-moving areas: large displacements cause aliasing or decorrelation in interferograms.
+For this reason, fast-moving ice areas cannot be efficiently covered by Sentinel-1 C-Band data with 6-day revisit time.
+SAOCOM, operating at L-Band, on the other hand can cover also faster moving areas with an 8-day revisit time.